HoangEevee/ani_file/README.md

 `saveframestofile(outputpath,filenameprefix)`: Save to specified path.
 Name of each file will be filenameprefix + index from 0

 ## Write .ani
-### Available getter (**NOT IMPLEMENTED YET**):
-Same as for read .ani

 ### Available setter:

-`setframespath(framespath)`: set list of .ico files that make the frames of the final .ani file.
-The only function that you really need to write an .ani file
+`setframespath(framespath,xy)`: set list of .ico/.cur files that make the frames of the final .ani file. xy is a list of the cursor's hotspot defined as offset from the top-left corner and is a property of .cur file.
+If framespath are not .cur files (or .ico with xy specified) then .cur file will be generated.
+If framespath are .cur files then xy will be ignored.

 `setseq(seq)`: set seq